edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 # Adding another project

-We will be adding this lab a 'project' to our already existing 'Games Engineering solution'.
+In this lab, we will be adding a 'project' to our already existing 'Games Engineering solution'.

-Note: this is the vernacular of Visual studio.
-In CMake Terms we are adding another 'Executable' to the 'project'.
+Note: this is the terminology of Visual Studio.
+In CMake terms we are adding another 'Executable' to the 'project'.
+Yeah, tech is fun!

+To do this, follow these steps:

--   Create a new folder inside your repo.
+-   Create a new folder inside your **repo**.

 -   Within that, create a main.cpp, feel free to copy some boilerplate SFML code into it.
+(This is why I suggested you keep the green circle example somewhere)

--   Add the following to your CMakeLists.txt (Make sure that you use the right folder names in here!)
+-   Add the following to the bottom of your CMakeLists.txt file (Make sure that you use the right folder names in here!)
 ```cmake
 ## Space invaders
 file(GLOB_RECURSE SOURCES 2_invaders/*.cpp 2_invaders/*.h)